uzay00/KaVe-Egitim/KarmasikSistemler/Boun cmpe557 Semınar/README.md

 But first, we need some tools such as `Agent-based modeling` and `Data Science` to tackle this questions.

-## Outline
+## Presentation
-Presentation can be downloaded from this link: [download](https://raw.githubusercontent.com/uzay00/KaVe-Egitim/master/KarmasikSistemler/Boun%20cmpe557%20Semınar/WeAgents.pdf)
+Slides can be downloaded from this link: [download](https://raw.githubusercontent.com/uzay00/KaVe-Egitim/master/KarmasikSistemler/Boun%20cmpe557%20Semınar/WeAgents.pdf)

+## Python Code
+We will also look at some python code.
+You can run them on https://colab.research.google.com

  - [Simple Economic Model](https://nbviewer.jupyter.org/github/uzay00/KaVe-Egitim/blob/master/KarmasikSistemler/Boun%20cmpe557%20Semınar/Lecture%200%20-%20Simple%20Economic%20Model.ipynb)
  - [Equation based models](https://nbviewer.jupyter.org/github/uzay00/KaVe-Egitim/blob/master/KarmasikSistemler/Boun%20cmpe557%20Semınar/Lecture%201-%20Introduction%20to%20Modeling%20with%20Python%20.ipynb)